-The E. L. Cord Foundation Center for Learning and Literacy focuses on tutoring elementary children from kindergarten to the eighth grade.
 We offer two reading programs throughout the academic year and one summer program.
 The clinic tutoring program is based in the Center; while the Reading Buddies program is based in local area schools.
-Both tutoring programs are taught by UNR undergraduate students and supervised by UNR faculty.
+Both tutoring programs are taught by University of Nevada, Reno undergraduate students and supervised by University of Nevada, Reno faculty.

 The Clinic Tutoring Program is designed for struggling readers and is held throughout the fall, spring, and summer semesters at the Center.
 This tutorial program is an important part of an advanced literacy instruction class for undergraduate students seeking degrees in education.
 During the school year the children come to the Center for an hour, two days a week during each semester.
 During the summer semester, children attend the one hour tutorial program four days per week in the morning, for four weeks.